cirine-d/drop-catch-kitchen/README.md

-Typescript game built with THREE and Rapier.
+Typescript game built with React THREE Fiber and Rapier.